tharusha-theekshana/News_Beeper_Mobile_App_Flutter/README.md

 ## Features

 * **Latest News Updates:**  Stay up-to-date with real-time news fetched from reliable sources using a third-party API.
+* **News Search:** Easily find specific articles with a powerful search feature.
+* **News Reader:** Stay informed with a seamless reading experience.
+* **Internet Connection Checker:** Automatically detects network status to ensure uninterrupted access.
-* **Dark and Light Modes:** Switch between themes to suit your preference and environment.
+* **Dark and Light Modes:** Adapts to your device’s theme for a comfortable viewing experience.
 * **Web Carousel Slider:** Displays news images in an interactive, responsive carousel for an engaging browsing experience.
 * **Error Handling:** Intelligent fallback for failed image loads to ensure uninterrupted user experience.
 * **State Management with GetX:** Simplified and efficient app state management.